SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 The Alerts list displays up to 1,000 alerts.
 :::

-### Resolve alerts
+### Resolving alerts

 To resolve an alert, click a row to select it, then click **Resolve**.

 ### Translating thresholds

-Threshold translating allows you to open the Alert Response Page in the **Metrics Explorer** that helps you to easily view the threshold associated with an alert.
+Threshold translating allows you to open the Alert Response page in the **Metrics Explorer** that helps you to easily view the threshold associated with an alert.
 This also helps you to understand how your monitor's thresholds are translating into metrics and compare the threshold values set in a monitor with the data displayed in the Metrics Explorer chart.

 For example, when you open an alert response page in Metrics Explorer, you can see critical thresholds defined with some number.
 You can then see that this threshold is also applied and enabled in the Metrics Explorer view, with exactly the same number defined.<br/> <img src={useBaseUrl('img/alerts/arp-metrics-explorer.png')} alt="arp-metrics-explorer" width="800"/>